skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 * **n-consecutive correct instances** \
   Here, we will use the ordering of the label scores.
 Note that this is an extension of the original HTL hypothesis on Data Maps - which creates partitions based on only thresholds (on the training artefacts - confidence, variability).
 Our added assumption here, is that the ordering within the regions are also useful.
   Based on this, we sort our samples by label score, and in ascending order.
 This means the noisy samples should be nearer to the top, and we base our heuristic on this.
-We start Human Retagging from the top of the sorted list of samples, and stop once we see N-consecutive clean samples.
-Note how different this is from anything we have done before - because we are combining the Human Retagging process into the label noise id one.\
+We start Human Retagging from the top of the sorted list of samples, and stop once we see N-consecutive clean samples.\
   Varying N, we get a plot for our dataset:

   ![image info](../assets/images/label-noise-blog/deja-vu-n-consecutive.png)